mwrnd/innova2_flex_xcku15p_notes/README.md

 ![CH341A Programming](img/CH341A_USB_Connected.png)

-Use `flashrom` to test the CH341A-to-FLASH connection.
+Use `flashrom` to test the Programmer-to-FLASH connection.
+The `W25Q128.V` should be found automatically by `flashrom`.
 ```Shell
 sudo flashrom --programmer ch341a_spi
 ```